So as the leaves begin to change please keep in mind these pointers and tips so that you and your pets enjoy this fall to its fullest.

 Chocolate Toxicity

-Whether you are hosting a Halloween bash, taking the kids trick-or-treating or setting up shop at your home to pass out candy you are
+Whether you are hosting a Halloween bash, taking the kids trick-or-treating or setting up shop at your home to pass out candy you are likely to have chocolate around the house this fall.
+This has the

 potential to create dangerous situations.
 Make sure that your candy is always stored in a place that is safely out of reach of your pets or, if candy is out, that you don't leave your pets unmonitored around it.
 Take special care that those trick-or-treating bags aren't left on the living room floor!